Laparoscopic Ventral Hernia Repair

 • Breathing problems

-Recovery from a Laparoscopic Ventral Hernia Repair
+Recovery from Laparoscopic Ventral Hernia Repair

 Additional Resources